Summer Vacation (song): Information

-"Summer Vacation" is the thirty-fifth single released by Japanese hip-hop group Lead, on July 24, 2019.
-It became their second single of 2019, with their first being Be the Naked, which was released six months prior in January.
+"Summer Vacation" became Lead's second single of 2019, with their first being "Be the Naked", which was released six months prior in January.
 It debuted at No. 6 on the Oricon Singles Charts, becoming their fourteenth consecutive single to chart in the top ten.
 They sold 18,570 units within the first week, giving the single a weekly ranking of No. 8.
 It continued to rank throughout the month, giving it a monthly ranking of No. 27.

 The single came in four formats: a standard CD, two CD+DVD editions, and a CD+booklet edition.
 The first press editions included tickets to their upcoming live performance.
 The CD only version carried three songs: the title track "Summer Vacation", and the two coupling tracks "Paradise City" and "Anthem".
 The CD+DVD editions held the title track and the coupling track "Paradise City".
 The type A edition carried the music video of "Summer Vacation", along with the behind-the-scenes making video of both the music video and the cover art.
 The type B DVD housed a "Lead Special Talk".
 The CD+booklet edition has "Summer Vacation" and the track "Anthem", along with a photo book.

 The music video has been described as having "choreography to evoke summer vacation".